OVER 110,000 IONM CASES ANNUALLY.

 What SpecialtyCare Provides

 SpecialtyCare’s clinical staff has a proven history of research and innovation in IONM.
-We were among the first to introduce the common use of transcranial electric motor evoked potentials (tceMEP) in monitoring spine and intracranial surgery.
+We were among the first to introduce the common use of transcranial motor evoked potentials in monitoring spine and intracranial surgery.
 We’ve also customized techniques for monitoring nerve root function during spine surgery, brachial plexus function during shoulder reconstruction, and sciatic nerve function during pelvic surgery.
-We provide the industry’s most advanced neuroscience services and treatment therapies, including monitoring for deep brain stimulation and interventional neuroradiology, ICU doppler evaluations, and support of long-term EEG monitoring.
+We provide the industry’s most advanced clinical neuroscience services, including neurophysiological mapping during deep brain stimulation surgery, monitoring during interventional neuroradiology, transcranial doppler evaluations in the intensive care unit, and support of long-term EEG monitoring.

 We support most complex surgical procedures including: